vmware-tanzu/application-accelerator-samples/spring-ai-chat/README.md

 distinct chat history and so that conversations with the LLM do not bleed into each other.

-# Deployment
+# Tanzu Platform deployment

-## Dependencies
+## Prerequisites

+1. Access to [Tanzu Platform](https://docs.vmware.com/en/VMware-Tanzu-Platform/index.html) configured for platform builds.
-1. Tanzu CLI and the apps plugin v0.2.0 which are provided as part of [Tanzu Platform](https://docs.vmware.com/en/VMware-Tanzu-Platform/index.html).
-Installation instructions can be found at [ VMware Tanzu Platform Product Documentation - Before you begin](https://docs.vmware.com/en/VMware-Tanzu-Platform/SaaS/create-manage-apps-tanzu-platform-k8s/getting-started-deploy-app-to-space.html#before-you-begin-0).
+1. The latest Tanzu CLI and plugins from `vmware-tanzu/app-developer` group installed.
+Installation instructions can be found in the Tanzu Platform documentation: [Before you begin](https://docs.vmware.com/en/VMware-Tanzu-Platform/SaaS/create-manage-apps-tanzu-platform-k8s/getting-started-deploy-app-to-space.html#before-you-begin-0).

-2. You have access to a space for your project and you have used `tanzu login` to authenticate and configure your current Tanzu context and set your project and space using `tanzu project use` and `tanzu space use` respectively.
+1. You have access to a space for your project and you have used `tanzu login` to authenticate and configure your current Tanzu context and set your project and space using `tanzu project use` and `tanzu space use` respectively.

-## Configuring your app environment
+## Your app configuration

+### About the ContainerApp

 Change to the root directory of your generated app.

-### About the ContainerApp

 The project contains a `ContainerApp` manifest file that can be used when building and deploying the app.
 To review the content of this file run: